Control protocols for harmonically confined run-and-tumble particles: Conclusions

 In this paper we have studied control and optimal transport problems for a popular model of self-propelled particles.
 The RTP dynamics captures the most distinctive features of active matter, but its mathematical description is simple enough to make analytical calculations possible, at least to some extent.

-First, we have discretized the PDEs ruling the process, with a method which resembles a cumulant expansion.
+First, we have provided a constructive framework to design finite-time control protocols in active matter systems, based on a reformulation of the dynamics in terms of a hierarchy of observables.
 Assuming that the strength of the confinement and the persistence time characterizing the dynamics can be controlled in time, we have proposed a recursive method to find shortcuts between stationary states.
 In the present paper we have studied and implemented its long-duration limit, which can be addressed analytically.

 In the same regime, we have identified control protocols minimizing the mechanical work operated on the system.
 As often observed in this kind of problems, the protocol starts with abrupt changes in the controls.
 In particular, we notice that for compression (expansion) transitions, the optimal protocol involves a sudden increase (decrease) of the confinement strength, even beyond the target one.
 This is in line with many results available in the literature.
 The behaviour of the parameter controlling the activity is, in principle, less obvious: we observe that, for compressions, it is more efficient to start the protocol by reducing the persistence time of the particles (making them ``less active''), while for expansions the opposite strategy is the best.
 This can be understood by recalling that persistent particles tend to move outwards, hence providing positive (negative) contribution to the work during compressions (expansions).
 We expect therefore this qualitative behaviour to be fairly general, and to be encountered in other kind of self-propelling particles.
-Due to its generality, we also expect the method proposed in this paper to be applicable to single-particle active systems characterized by qualitatively different mechanisms, e.g. pulsating units~\cite{Zhang2023,Manacorda2025}.
+We expect that the method proposed in this paper can be easily generalized to other models of self-propelled active matter, for instance to Active Brownian Particles or RTP in the presence of thermal noise: for these systems exact shortcuts are also available~\cite{Baldovin23prl,Frim23arxiv}, which could be used as benchmarks for the theory.
+We also expect the method to be applicable to single-particle active systems characterized by qualitatively different mechanisms, e.g. pulsating units~\cite{Zhang2023,Manacorda2025}.
+Of course, our method requires the knowledge of the stationary distribution (at least in the form of a series expansion): extending it to cases with non-harmonic potentials is therefore a challenging task, as it happens also in the passive case~\cite{sanders2025minimal}.